Your garage deserves better than an ugly concrete floor. But what type of garage floor coating is best for you?

 Before I start a project, I like to know what my options are.
 So let’s take a brief look at each floor coating.
 That way you’ll be able to quickly see what could work—and what won’t work— in your garage.

 Acrylic resins differ from acrylic paints, but both are viable finishing options.
 Paints are cheaper and easier to apply, but less durable than a resin coating.

-Acrylic paints are cheaper and easier to apply, but less durable than a resin coating.
-For their part, acrylic resins are often transparent, and they hold color well.
+Many acrylic resins are transparent, and they hold color well.
 They’re popular with garage owners looking to craft a one-of-a-kind flooring look.